WordPress/gutenberg/packages/env/README.md

 ## .wp-env.override.json

 Any fields here will take precedence over .wp-env.json.
-This file is useful, when ignored from version control, to persist local development overrides.
+This file is useful when ignored from version control, to persist local development overrides.
 Note that options like `plugins` and `themes` are not merged.
 As a result, if you set `plugins` in your override file, this will override all of the plugins listed in the base-level config.
-The only keys whch are merged are `config` and `mappings`.
-This means that you can set your own wp-config values without loosing any of the default values.
+The only keys which are merged are `config` and `mappings`.
+This means that you can set your own wp-config values without losing any of the default values.

 ## Default wp-config values.